liuQuan98/APR/FCGF_APR/README.md

 ## Pre-trained models

-We provide our [model](https://drive.google.com/file/d/1mLqiahQMgYMRyB4XKhp-HJdy5yavL2fj/view?usp=sharing) pretrained on both raw FCGF and FCGF+APR, with point cloud distance.
+We provide our [model](https://drive.google.com/file/d/1mLqiahQMgYMRyB4XKhp-HJdy5yavL2fj/view?usp=sharing) pretrained on FCGF+APR, with different point cloud distance.
 Extract the file into the 'outputs' directory and constitute './outputs/some_model' into the 'OUT_DIR' section in the test scripts to reproduce the results showed in our paper.